-In particularly tough times in co-parenting relationships, parents may find themselves opening messages that have little or nothing to do with their children.
-Conducting a productive and civil co-parenting relationship will require co-parents to move beyond a sometimes significant amount of hurt from their pasts.
-If your co-parent is dredging up topics from the archives that no longer relate to the issues you face while co-parenting, sometimes the best course of action will be to simply disengage.
+To keep co-parenting communication on track, it needs to be laser-focused on the children.
+Yet some parents still send hostile messages that have little or nothing to do with their children.
+If your co-parent is dredging up topics from the archives that no longer relate to the issues you face while co-parenting, the best course of action may be to simply disengage.

-When going that route, however, parents will need to be honest about their own feelings about the topics being addressed.
-If a point of contention does, in fact, pertain to co-parenting communication, guilt or regret cannot be used as reasons to dismiss the other parent’s concerns.
-A conversation that makes you uncomfortable, possibly because it means addressing behavior that’s negatively affecting your co-parenting, should never be dismissed out of hand.
+However, before deciding to disengage, be honest with yourself about the topic being addressed.
+If a point of contention does pertain to co-parenting, feelings of guilt or regret should not prevent you from hearing your co-parent’s concerns.
+As long as it’s productive, a conversation that makes you uncomfortable, possibly because it means addressing behavior that’s negatively affecting your co-parenting, should not be avoided.

 What’s the question?

-Sometimes determining if a message requires a response is as simple as determining if it contains a question.
-Responding to a message without a clear request for information, when it is also laden with conflict-inciting language, can sometimes stir up more animosity than just letting the message lie.
+Determining if a message requires a response is sometimes as simple as determining if it contains a question.
+Responding to a message that doesn’t have a clear request for your input, when it is also laden with harsh language, can end up prolonging animosity.

 Messaging platforms can be far from ideal for co-parenting relationships that experience any kind of conflict.
-In fact, relying on messaging alone can often exacerbate communication issues.
-When encountering messages that do more to antagonize than inspiring cooperation, asking yourself the preceding three questions can help you determine if responding to the message is the best course of action.
+Relying on messaging alone can often exacerbate communication issues.
+When encountering messages that do more to antagonize than inspire cooperation, asking yourself the preceding three questions can help you determine if responding to the message is the best course of action.